hmcts/sscs-cor-frontend/README.md

 yarn test:create-s2s-headers
 ```

 You will need the same environment variables used when creating test data.

+If you wish to also issue a decision then add the environment variable ISSUE_DECISION=true.
+NB it does not matter the value of the variable just that it exists to issue the decision.

 ### Analytics